senthilkumarpstnj/Tamil-end-to-end-speech-synthesis/Tacotron_Readme.md

    ```
    python3 preprocess.py --dataset ljspeech
    ```
-     * Use `--dataset blizzard` for Blizzard data and `--dataset msropendata` for msropendata
+     * Use `--dataset blizzard` for Blizzard data and `--dataset tamilmsr` for msropendata

 4. **Train a model**
    ```